mna/0value/posts/throttled: guardian of the web server.md

+---
+Author: Martin Angers
+Title: Throttled: Guardian Of The Web Server
+Date: 2014-02-19
+Description: I just put the finishing touches for the release of throttled, a Go package that implements various strategies to control access to HTTP handlers.
+Out-of-the-box, it supports rate-limiting of requests, constant interval flow of requests and memory usage thresholds to grant or deny access, but it also provides mechanisms to extend its functionality.
+Lang: en
+---

 # Throttled: Guardian Of The Web Server

 I just put the finishing touches for the release of [throttled][], a Go package that implements various strategies to control access to HTTP handlers.
 Out-of-the-box, it supports rate-limiting of requests, constant interval flow of requests and memory usage thresholds to grant or deny access, but it also provides mechanisms to extend its functionality.